Harnessing Large Language Models as Post-hoc Correctors: Acknowledgments

 This paper aims to leverage LLMs as post-hoc \emph{correctors} to enhance predictions made by an arbitrary ML model.
-Specifically, we focus on addressing challenging prediction tasks on structured molecule graph data within the field of biology.
+Specifically, we showcase our framework on challenging prediction tasks on structured molecule graph data in biology.
+We further demonstrate the generality of our framework on sentiment analysis and text classification in Section~ in the Appendix.
 For instance, consider the supervised molecule property prediction task, where molecules can be represented using various formats such as \emph{SMILES string}~\cite{W88} and \emph{geometry structures}~\cite{ZDLW24} (as shown in Figure~\ref{fig:molecule_info}).
 However, a notable limitation of existing LLMs is their reliance on unstructured text, rendering them unable to incorporate essential geometry structures as input~\cite{LLWL23,GDL23}.
 To overcome this limitation, \citet{FHP23} propose encoding the graph structure into text descriptions.
 In this paper, as depicted in Figure~\ref{fig:molecule_info}, we extend this concept by encoding both the molecule's atom features and graph structure into textual \emph{descriptions}.

 \textbf{Notion.} Given a molecule, we formally represent it as a graph $\mathcal{G} = (S, G, D)$, where $S$, $G$ and $D$ denote the \emph{SMILES string}, \emph{geometry structures} and generated atom feature and graph structure \emph{descriptions} of $\mathcal{G}$. $y \in \mathcal{Y}$ stands for the label for $\mathcal{G}$.